 As we age, there are some natural changes in our vision and eye health.
-Canadians over the age of 65 are at a higher risk of eye related diseases and concerns that affect vision and in some cases loss of vision.
+Canadians over the age of 65 are at a higher risk of eye-related diseases and issues.
+In some cases, these diseases can even result in vision loss.

 According to the CNIB (Canadian National Institute for the Blind), 75% of visual impairment is preventable if detected early and treated.

-Although 70% of people from around the world would rather give up 10 years of their life, or even sacrifice a limb, than lose their eyesight, less than one third of those polled take the basic steps necessary to preserve eyesight.
-(Barometer of Global Eye Health, a 2012 global survey).
+In 2012, a global survey was performed.
+70% of people from around the world stated they would rather give up 10 years of their life than lose their eyesight.
+However, less than one-third of those polled take the basic steps necessary to preserve their vision.

-During a regular eye health exam, your Urban Optique Optometrist will be looking for a variety of early signs of aging related eye disease as well as genetic signs.
+During a regular eye health exam, your Urban Optique optometrist will be looking for a variety of early signs eye disease as well as genetic signs.
+These signs usually appear inside the eye, so we use our highly advanced technology to both test your eye’s function, and look at the inside structure of your eye.
+We’ll inspect your retina, determine your field of vision, and test your intraocular eye pressure.

 Alberta Seniors are covered for a basic eye exam annually if they are over 65 and if the eye exam is performed in Alberta.
 Some medically necessary eye appointments may also be covered.